As Lashkar looks to cause trouble on land, why India should look for JeM on the seas

 Several intelligence reports available with OneIndia state that the naval wing of these groups is handled by the Musa Company, which is the special services group of the Pakistan Army.
 The naval wing of these terrorist groups is not often used by terror groups.
 It is part of the surprise element, the reports state.
 Since 2004, it had become mandatory for every Lashkar-e-Tayiba recruit to undergo a certain amount of maritime training.

 In the days to come the sea route would be the most preferred for terrorists.
-It is impossible to man the entire sea and hence in this regard, intelligence and coordination becomes the key.
-In addition to this there is also a dire need to introduce hi-tech technology to aid the Intelligence Bureau.
+It is impossible to man the entire sea and hence in this regard, intelligence and coordination become the key.
+In addition to this, there is also a dire need to introduce hi-tech technology to aid the Intelligence Bureau.

-The reason why Intelligence, technology and coordination becomes crucial is because 90 per cent of the world trade is sea based and it is impossible to man each and every vessel on the sea.
-The smaller ones in particular pose the maximum danger.
+The reason why Intelligence, technology and coordination becomes crucial is because 90 per cent of the world trade is sea-based and it is impossible to man each and every vessel on the sea.
+The smaller ones, in particular, pose the maximum danger.

 In a bid to boost up the maritime capabilities, the Lashkar-e-Tayiba and the al-Shahbab came together in 2011.
 The coming together of these two outfits was specifically to spruce up their maritime capabilities.